linagora/linshare/documentation/EN/epics/new-ui-user/Story-642-user-can-authenticate-using-username-and-password.md

 - If I input correct log-in credentials, I am logged in and  redirected to LinShare homepage.
 - The system should create a LinShare user account for me if I do not already have one.

+**NB: Possibility for the user to change logo, background images and colors : We will have a dedicated story for this

 [Back to Summary](#summary)